-Income Plan 1 - Life Income with and Without Guaranteed Payments.
-Under this plan, we make periodic income payments for as long as the Annuitant lives.
+Income Plan 1 - Life Income with Guaranteed Payments.
+Under this plan, we make periodic income payments for at least as long as the Annuitant lives.
 If the Annuitant dies in the Payout Phase, we will continue to pay income payments until the guaranteed number of payments has been paid.
-The number of months guaranteed ("Guaranteed Payment period") may range from 60 to 360 months.
-If you elect no guaranteed payments, payments will continue only as long as the Annuitant lives.
+The Guaranteed Payment Period may range from 60 to 360 months.

-Income Plan 2 - Joint and Survivor Life Income with and Without Guaranteed Payments.
+Income Plan 2 - Joint and Survivor Life Income with Guaranteed Payments.
 Under this plan, we make periodic income payments for at least as long as either the Annuitant or the joint Annuitant lives.
-If both the Annuitant and the joint Annuitant die in the Payout Phase, we will continue to pay the income payments until the guaranteed number of payments has been paid.
-The Guaranteed Payment period may range from 60 to 360 months.
-If you elect no guaranteed payments, payment will continue only as long as the Annuitant or joint Annuitant lives.
+If both the Annuitant and joint Annuitant die in the Payout Phase, we will continue to pay the income payments until the guaranteed number of payments has been paid.
+The Guaranteed Payment Period may range from 60 to 360 months.

 Income Plan 3 - Guaranteed Payments for a Specified Period.
 Under this plan, we make periodic income payments for the period you have chosen.
 These payments do not depend on the Annuitant's life.
-The shortest number of months guaranteed is 60; the longest number of months guaranteed is 360.
+The shortest number of months guaranteed is 60; the longer number of months guaranteed is 360.

-The length of any guaranteed payment period under your selected Income Plan generally will affect the dollar amounts of each income payment.
+The length of any Guaranteed Payment Period under your selected Income Plan generally will affect the dollar amount of each income payment.
 As a general rule, longer guarantee periods result in lower income payments, all other things being equal.
 For example, if you choose an Income Plan with payments that depend on the life of the Annuitant but with no minimum specified period for guaranteed payments, the income payments generally will be greater than the income payments made under the same Income Plan with a minimum specified period for guaranteed payments.
 As a general rule, plans with a joint Annuitant also will result in lower income payments.
 Income plans may vary from state to state.